Frequently Asked Questions

 How long will therapy take?

-Couples therapy typically takes a few months to a few years.
-For couples with significant strengths and a good foundation, therapy will be (likely) a few months.
-For couples with significant dissatisfaction or bitterness, trauma, or betrayal issues, therapy will be (likely) one year or longer.
+Relationship therapy typically takes a few months to a few years.
+For relationships with significant strengths and a good foundation, therapy will (likely) last a few months.
+For relationships with significant dissatisfaction or bitterness, trauma, or betrayal issues, therapy will be (likely) one year or longer.

 How long are sessions?

-The first (intake) session is usually 60 or 90 minutes.
+The first (intake) session is between 60-90 minutes.
 Then, sessions begin at 45 min and can be as long as 120 minutes.
 Individual sessions are 45-90 minutes, depending on goals and desired frequency.
-Couples therapy sessions are 45, 60, or 90 minutes.
+Relationship therapy sessions are 75 minutes.
 Discernment counseling sessions are 120 minutes for the first session, and 90 minutes thereafter.

 How can I prepare?

-Please complete your intake paperwork at least 24 hours before session.
+Please complete your intake paperwork within 48-hours of scheduling an initial session.
 It can be helpful if clients have some idea of what they wish to work on during treatment and any questions for the therapist.

 Where is it?